Biting: Carrying mechanism

 Biting can serve as a carrying mechanism for species such as beavers and ants, the raw power of their species-specific teeth allowing them to carry large objects.
-In beavers specifically, they have a large tooth adapted for gnawing wood.
+Beavers have a large tooth adapted for gnawing wood.
 Their jaw muscles are tuned to power through big trees and carry them back to their dam.
-In ant behavior, ants use their powerful jaws to lift material back to the colony.
-They can carry several thousand times their weight due to their bite and adapted to use this to forage for their colonies.
-Fire ants use their strong bite to get a grip on prey, then inject a toxin via their abdomen and carry the prey back to their territory.
+Ants use their powerful jaws to lift material back to the colony.
+They can carry several thousand times their weight due to their bite and are adapted to use this to forage for their colonies.
+Fire ants use their strong bite to get a grip on prey, then inject a toxin via their stinger and carry the prey back to their territory.

 Dangers

 Some organisms have dangerous bites that inject venom.
-Many snakes and lizards carry a venomous saliva containing at least one of the major groups of toxins, which include cytotoxins, hemotoxins, myotoxins, and neurotoxins.
+Many snakes carry a venomous saliva containing at least one of the major groups of toxins, which include cytotoxins, hemotoxins, myotoxins, and neurotoxins.
 Spider venom polypeptides target specific ion channels, which excites components of the peripheral, central and autonomic nervous systems, causing hyperactive neurotransmitter release and subsequently refractory paralysis.
 Spider bites, or arachnidism, are mainly a form of predation, but also means of self-defense — when trapped or accidentally tampered with by humans, spiders retaliate by biting.
 The recluse spider and widow species have neurotoxins and necrotizing agents that paralyze and digest prey.

+Humans biting each other can cause a number of diseases with streptococci, staphylococci, and anaerobic organisms being very severe causing infections.
+These bites are typically deep cutting into the skin where the infection forms.

 There are several creatures with non-lethal bites that may cause discomfort or diseases.
 Mosquito bites may cause allergic wheals that are itchy and may last a few days; in some areas, they can spread blood-borne diseases (e.g. malaria and West Nile fever) via transmission of protozoic or viral pathogens.
 Similarly, tick bites spread diseases endemic to their location, most famously Lyme disease, but ticks also serve as disease vectors for Colorado tick fever, African tick bite fever, Tick-borne encephalitis, etc.